 On the basis of data for similar sanctions, CBO estimates that any additional sanctions would affect a small number of people; thus, enacting H.R.
-4914 would have insignificant effects on revenues and direct spending, and would, on net, reduce deficits by insignificant amounts over the 2022-2031 period.
+6930 would have insignificant effects on revenues and direct spending, and would, on net, reduce deficits by insignificant amounts over the 2022-2031 period.

-Using information about the costs of similar requirements, CBO estimates that providing the reports required under H.R.
-4914 would cost less than \$500,000 over the 2022-2026 period; such spending would be subject to availability of appropriated funds.
+Using information from the costs of similar of similar requirements, CBO estimates that providing the reports and establishing a working group would cost less than \$500,000 over the 2022-2026 period; such spending would be subject to availability of appropriated funds.

 H.R.
-4914 would impose a private-sector mandate as defined in the Unfunded Mandates Reform Act (UMRA) if the President issues sanctions under the authority provided in the bill.
+6930 would impose a private-sector mandate as defined in the Unfunded Mandates Reform Act (UMRA) if the President imposes new sanctions as a result of the bill.
 It would prohibit individuals or entities in the United States from engaging in transactions involving assets and property that have been frozen by sanctions.
 Those transactions are otherwise permitted under current law.
 The cost of the mandate would be any income lost as a consequence.
 CBO expects that because a small number of people or entities would be affected, the loss of income from any incremental increase in restrictions imposed by the bill would be small as well.
 CBO estimates that the cost of the mandate would fall well below the annual threshold established in UMRA for private-sector mandates (\$170 million in 2021, adjusted annually for inflation).

 H.R.
-4914 contains no intergovernmental mandates as defined in UMRA.
+6930 contains no intergovernmental mandates as defined in UMRA.

-The CBO staff contacts for this estimate are Sunita D'Monte (for federal costs) and Brandon Lever (for mandates).
+The CBO staff contact for this estimate is Madeleine Fox and Brandon Lever.
 The estimate was reviewed by Leo Lex, Deputy Director of Budget Analysis.